In January of 2017, we visited the Amansara in Siem Reap, Cambodia.

 Yes, he started in 1986, and yes, tourism to Angkor has grown from 565 people to over 2 million annual visitors.

-Our first afternoon, we visited a couple of temples and watch the sunset at the city wall.
+Our first afternoon, we visited a couple of temples and watched the sunset on the city wall.

 Depending on which temples you visit, Amansara will arrange a remork or a jeep with a driver and English speaking guide.
 You can see the jeep to the right in the photo above.